RedBearAK/toshy/README.md

 # Current status: Early Beta

 - May have issues installing on distros not on the "tested" list below.
+Try the `--list-distros` and `--override-distro` options (separately) with the installer.

-- May seem to run but not do any remapping, needing `toshy-config-start-verbose` in the terminal to troubleshoot.
+- May seem to run at login, but not do any remapping, needing `toshy-config-start-verbose` in the terminal to troubleshoot.
+Or, it may just need a restart of the services from the tray icon or with `toshy-services-restart`.

-- May cause the keyboard in some odd circumstances after install to have no output (default emergency bail out key is F16).
-If you don't have F16 on your keyboard, you may need to stop the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse.
+- May cause the keyboard in some odd circumstances after install/reboot to have no output (default emergency bail out key is F16).
+If you don't have F16 on your keyboard, you may need to stop and restart the Toshy services from the tray icon menu, or by opening the "Preferences" app from a menu with the mouse.

+- The Wayland+KDE (Plasma) solution works but is still a bit "fragile" due to multiple separate components needing to work together.
+Also, if you have multiple desktop environments installed and one is KDE, you'll need to run the installer once while you are logged into a KDE session, so the necessary components get set up.
+After that you should be able to log into other DEs and choose either X11/Xorg or Wayland (only GNOME or KDE for now) sessions with no issue.

+- Some distros have no `journal` output for the user services, for unknown reasons.
+I've seen this on Arcolinux, the RHEL clones.

 # Toshy README